mdr-pereira/RDFramework/README.md

 ### Improve features
 - [x] The way that WHERE is processed to allow for the joined queries
-- [ ] The way that we create groupings
+- [x] The way that we create groupings
 - [ ] Change how the where clause is stored to a map of maps, thus allowing us to optimize the query ad-hoc.
 (Explained below)
+- [ ] The way that strings are processed so we don't have to put double quotation marks

 ### Add new features
-- [ ] VALUES
+- [x] VALUES
 - [ ] Bnodes

 ### Explanation